cyph3rryx/Plagiarism-Checker-AI/README.md

 # Plagiarism Checker

-This is a Python script that can check for plagiarism between two text documents using Natural Language Processing (NLP) libraries such as NLTK and spaCy.
+This is a Python script that can check for plagiarism between two text documents using Natural Language Processing (NLP) libraries such as NLTK and spaCy

 ## Usage